open-contracting/bi.open-contracting.org/powerbi/README.md

 - from any directory containing the `Makefile` and `config.mk` files,
 - to which the operating system user has read and execute permissions.

-The simplest option is to set the `DATABASE_USER` configuration to the name of the operating system user that will run the [cron job](#cron), since the default [pg_hba.conf](https://www.postgresql.org/docs/current/auth-pg-hba-conf.html) file allows local `peer` connections as any database user to all databases.
+The simplest option is to set the `DATABASE_USER` setting to the name of the operating system user that will run the [cron job](#cron), since the default [pg_hba.conf](https://www.postgresql.org/docs/current/auth-pg-hba-conf.html) file allows local `peer` connections as any database user to all databases.

 Otherwise, you can, for example, create a [.pgpass](https://www.postgresql.org/docs/current/libpq-pgpass.html) file in the operating system user's home directory, and set its permissions to owner-readable only (`400`).
 For example: